Back to news

 # Returns: ["User prefers Python over JavaScript"]

-The add() and search() methods shown here match Mem0's actual API (Source: mem0ai/mem0 GitHub repository).
+The add() and search() methods shown here match Mem0's actual API (Source: mem0ai/mem0 GitHub repository (opens in a new tab)).
 Worth noting: MemoryClient is the hosted-platform client, while the open-source package uses a Memory() class in its repo examples.

 The author's framing below describes the storage in four tiers.
 Mem0's own docs don't carve it up exactly this way (they talk about multi-level memory across User, Session, and Agent state), so treat the labels as a useful mental model rather than the official taxonomy: